Meet the cast of McDonald and Dodds - TheNewsTrace

-McDonald & Dodds pairs up Tala Gouveia with Jason Watkins as detectives “thrown along with seemingly with nothing in widespread” who “forge a rumbustious, entertaining and in the end – give or take a couple of setbacks – efficient partnership.”
+McDonald & Dodds pairs up Tala Gouveia with Jason Watkins as detectives “thrown along with seemingly with nothing in frequent” who “forge a rumbustious, entertaining and in the end – give or take a number of setbacks – efficient partnership.”

 Set in Bathtub, every two-hour episode takes us into a brand new homicide thriller with its personal set of visitor stars.
 Right here’s who’s collaborating in the first episode…